rowlandseymour/BSBT/README.md

 [![R build status](https://github.com/rowlandseymour/BTUN/workflows/R-CMD-check/badge.svg)](https://github.com/rowlandseymour/BTUN/actions)
 <!-- badges: end -->
 ----
-The `BTUN` package allows you to fit a spatial Bradley--Terry model to  comparative judgement data sets.
+The `BTUN` R package allows you to fit a spatial Bradley--Terry model to  comparative judgement data sets.
 The aim is to estimate the deprivation levels in urban areas and find the most deprived citizens.
 The `BTUN` model creates a network from the urban area and uses a Gaussian Process to nonparametrically model the deprivation levels.

 ## Installation
 ----